Orchestration for Domain-specific Edge-Cloud Language Models

 \textbf{3.
-Component-Set Prototypes:} We learn prototype vectors $\{v_k\}_{k=1}^K$ where each $v_k \in \mathbb{R}^d$ represents a distinct critical component set observed in the training data.
-These prototypes act as "templates" that capture different patterns of component requirements.
+Component-Set Prototypes:} We learn $K$ prototype vectors $\{v_k\}_{k=1}^K$ where each $v_k \in \mathbb{R}^d$ represents one of the distinct critical component sets identified by CCA.
+These prototypes are learnable parameters optimized jointly with the projection network.

-We optimize the projection network and prototype vectors using three weighted sum of complementary objectives:
+We optimize the projection network and prototype vectors using three complementary objectives:

-\modified{We optimize the projection network and prototype vectors using three weighted sum of complementary objectives.
-The contrastive loss ($\mathcal{L}_{contrast}$) encourages queries with matching critical component sets to be mapped close to the same prototype, ensuring that queries with similar subset of critical components are grouped together.
-The diversity loss ($\mathcal{L}_{diversity}$) promotes separation between different prototype vectors, preventing them from collapsing into similar representations.
-The regularization term ($\mathcal{L}_{reg}$) prevents overfitting to the training data.
-Appendix \ref{appendix:dsqe_loss_fn} describes the detail loss functions.
-During training, each query is matched to its corresponding prototype based on the critical components identified during the CCA phase.
-The system learns to encode queries such that their similarity to prototypes (measured using cosine similarity) indicates their component requirements.
-This approach produces a domain-specific query encoder that projects new queries into a space where similarity to learned prototypes indicates critical component requirements.
-When a new query arrives, the system identifies the most similar prototype and applies the corresponding component selection strategy.}
+The contrastive loss encourages queries to map close to their corresponding component set's prototype.
+The diversity loss promotes separation between different prototypes, preventing collapse into similar representations.
+The regularization term prevents overfitting.
+During training, each query is labeled with its critical component set from CCA, and the projection network learns to encode queries such that their similarity to prototypes indicates component requirements.
+For inference, the system projects the query embedding, computes similarities to all $K$ prototypes, and selects the component set corresponding to the most similar prototype.